pranavshukla-org/guzzle-docs/README.md

 `cmd /C "set CURRENT_BRANCH=master && set USE_SSH=true && yarn run publish-gh-pages"`

+Linux users can publish using the following command

+`CURRENT_BRANCH=master USE_SSH=true yarn run publish-gh-pages`

 The latest version of the website should be published within around a minute to the live website.